artichoke/artichoke/mruby-sys/README.md

 [cross compilation](https://github.com/mruby/mruby/blob/master/doc/guides/compile.md#cross-compilation-1),
 but this crate does not.

-## mruby-sys Extension Library
+## mruby-sys C Extension

-mruby-sys provides a small extension library (functions prefixed with `mrb_sys_`) that is primarily focused on providing wrappers around macros found in mruby headers.
+mruby-sys provides a small C extension library (functions prefixed with `mrb_sys_`) that is provides wrappers around macros and inline functions found in mruby headers.
+The C extension also includes functions for doing fiddly things with C unions that are more convenient to do in C.

 ## LICENSE